I am at Peace. My father is at Peace. My father died a couple weeks ago. I grew up without a father. I only met him in person 4 times.

-A place where there is no pain or guilt or judgment.
-A place where there is only joy and vibrant energy.
+The place where there is no pain or guilt or judgment.
+This place has only joy and vibrant energy.
 A place, where if you learn to “let go” and forgive, you can be free.

 I feel so fortunate to be able to say that I am at Peace with his passing.
 I cleared my body of all the negativity that comes along with not being able to forgive.

 Forgiveness is not something we give to the other person, it’s something we give to ourselves.